Habanero Mustard Pepper

 A stunning variety that puts on a show all season long; produces high yields of very hot peppers that emerge light green with purple blush, develop to mustard and finally ripen to amber; tangy, fruity flavor, great for hot sauces, salsas and marinades

-Habanero Mustard Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Habanero Mustard Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small light green oblong peppers (which are technically 'berries') with a purple blush which are usually ready for picking from mid summer to early fall.
 The fruit will often fade to gold over time.
 The peppers have a hot taste and a crunchy texture.

 The peppers are most often used in the following ways: